jkeohan/rctr-8-2-21/w01d02/components-and-jsx.md

 )
 ```

 As we can see a `Functional` Component is more streamlined and concise.
-It's written using the `fat-arrow` syntax which allows it to take advantage of the `implicit` return.
+If written using the `fat-arrow` syntax it allows it to take advantage of the `implicit` return.

 If we only need to return `JSX` then this way of writing the Component will suffice.
 However if we needed to include additional functionality then we would need to write the Component as follows: